-- 1. To foster intercultural awareness and understanding, and an attitude of curiosity and openness towards different cultures - 2.
+- 1. To foster intercultural awareness and understanding, and an attitude of curiosity and openness towards different cultures and societies, through a selection of modules and, for students undertaking a placement abroad, the opportunity to spend time studying or working in the countries in which the languages students are studying are spoken. - 2.
 To provide students with knowledge and skills that prepare them for further intellectual development and further independent study - 3.
 To provide a flexible programme of study through variety of student choice in modules in Modern Languages within an informed advisory framework - 4.
 To give students the opportunity to spend time studying or working in the countries in which the languages they are studying are spoken - 5.
 To develop proficiency in receptive (reading and listening), productive (writing and speaking), and mediating skills in one, two or three languages - 6.
-To satisfy the requirements of a Level 6 programme as set out in the FHEQ - 7.
-To comply with University policies and QAA codes of practice - 8.
-To satisfy the expectations of the Benchmark Statements for Languages, Cultures and Societies; Area Studies
+To satisfy the requirements of a Level 6 programme as set out in the Framework for Higher Education Qualifications (FHEQ). - 7.
+To conform with University policies and QAA codes of practice - 8.
+To meet the requirements of the Benchmark Statements for Languages, Cultures and Societies.